A common struggle for active parents is figuring out how to continue with their individual passions while having children in tow.

 In addition to being able to carry a decent weight range, the padded seat of this pack is adjustable so most many baby or toddlers will be able to sit in it safely.

 - Removable daypack

 - Storage under the seat and in the front belt

 - Option to use a hydration pack

 - Loops for attaching toys or pacifier for babies

 The Pathfinder is ideal for parents of all sizes as it is easy and quick to adjust.
 This backpack is incredibly comfortable with roughly 1,300 cubic inches for storage.

-Any one of these 3 packs are wonderful choices for the new parent hiker.
-Just because you have a child or children doesn’t mean you have to give up outdoor sports such as hiking, camping and other outdoor activities.
+Any one of these 3 packs is a wonderful choice for the new parent hiker.
+Just because you have a child or children doesn’t mean you have to give up outdoor sports such as hiking, camping, and other outdoor activities.

 By choosing a safe, reputable backpack you will be able to rest assured that your baby will be snug and comfy while you walk.
 It is always a good idea to try on different backpacks if possible.
 Even better if you can try it on with your child to ensure both of you are comfortable with it.